IT Asset Management - Asset Management Process

 Step 8: The IT Accounts Payable Manager verifies against documents like purchase order, receipt of assets, asset invoice, an inspection of unpacked assets.

 Step 9: Accounts Payable pays the invoice.

 Step 1: IT Asset Coordinator reviews the IT asset request.
 Verify if the request and the request lines containing the IT assets are valid.

-Step 2: IT Asset Coordinator checks if decommissioning of IT Asset is required based upon the individual request lines.
+Step 2: IT Asset Coordinator checks if decommissioning of IT assets is required based upon the individual request lines.

-Step 3: IT Asset Coordinator identifies which type of IT Asset component need decommissioning.
+Step 3: IT Asset Coordinator identifies which type of IT Asset component needs decommissioning.

 Step 4: IT Asset Coordinator checks whether the requested IT Hardware and Service Assets can be delivered, are part of the IT Catalog, and that they are fit for purpose.